Perth's best markets

 Many cities shut down on Monday nights.
 But the Perth suburb of Inglewood is well and truly alive, with food trucks lining the long footpath of Beaufort Street, between Sixth and Eleventh avenues, to feed hungry locals.
 It's only five kilometres (three miles) from the city centre, and a fun way to pick and choose dinner and enjoy the convivial scene.
 Bring along a few gold coins for the buskers, who add to the ambience.

-Growers Green Farmers Market
+Freo Farmers Market

 Where: Fremantle College, 79 Lefroy Road Beaconsfield